5 wild west beard styles we'd love to bring back

 Well, howdy there, partners!
 Are you ready to ride into the wild west of beard styles?
 Because we sure are!
-In this article, we're going to take a trip down memory lane and explore five beard styles from the wild west that we'd love to bring back.
-So, put on your cowboy hat, grab your lasso, and let's get started!
+In this article, we’re taking a trip down memory lane to explore five beard styles from the Wild West that deserve a comeback.
+Grab your cowboy hat, saddle up, and let’s get started!

 Wild Bill Hickok